ArcBlock/forge-cli-handbook/src/1-introduction/install-forge-cli/index.zh.md

-  -v, --verbose                          Output runtime info when execute subcommand, useful for debug -c, --chain-name <chainName>           Execute command use specific chain -i, --config-path <path>               Forge config used when starting forge node and initializing gRPC clients -r, --npmRegistry <registry>           Specify a custom npm registry -y, --yes                              Assume that the answer to any confirmation question is yes -d, --defaults                         Run command using default values for all questions -m, --mirror <url>                     Mirror host used to download forge release
+  -v, --verbose                          Output runtime info when execute subcommand, useful for debug -c, --chain-name <chainName>           Execute command use specific chain -i, --config-path <path>               Forge config used when starting forge node and initializing gRPC clients -r, --npm-registry <registry>          Specify a custom npm registry -y, --yes                              Assume that the answer to any confirmation question is yes -d, --defaults                         Run command using default values for all questions -m, --mirror <url>                     Mirror host used to download forge release